BS, Michigan State University

 PhD, University of Minnesota

 My research deals primarily with motivational and self-regulatory processes.
-I am interested in how individuals allocate finite resources, such as time, effort, and attention across multiple, competing demands.
-Much of my work to date has dealt with how individuals use perceptions of ability and beliefs about the likelihood of success to efficiently allocate resources.
+I study the way individuals allocate finite resources, such as time, effort, and attention across multiple, competing demands.

 - Beck, J. W., & Schmidt, A. M. (2013).
 State-level goal orientations as mediators of the relationship between time pressure and performance: A longitudinal study.
 Journal of Applied Psychology, 98, 354-363.